What do I need to get married?

 We want a friend/family member to marry us!
 Do they have to become a marriage commissioner?

-However, there are options for having a friend perform the bulk of the ceremony, and then the commissioner would have to step in for the legal requirements which only take a few short minutes.
+However, there are also options for having a friend perform the bulk of the ceremony, and then the commissioner would just complete the legal requirements which only take a few short minutes.

 Information from the Government of Saskatchewan regarding Marriages, Name Changes and Marriage Licenses.